cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 - observations: Observations from the environment for a period of time.
 Typically only for one time step (tick).
-If there are multiple, they are in order of tick_id.
+If there are multiple, they are ordered by tick_id.
 - rewards: List of rewards sent by actors or the environment.
-In order of tick_id.
+Ordered by tick_id.
 - messages: List of user data sent by actors or the environment.
-In order of tick_id.
+Ordered by tick_id.

 ### `ObservationSet`